Editorial Policy

 We get things wrong.

-Firmware updates change camera behavior.
-We miss a hidden menu setting.
+Firmware updates change features overnight.
 When we make a mistake, we fix it fast.
-You email us at [email protected].
+If you spot an error in our rig blueprints or gear specs, email us at [email protected].
+We review all claims within 48 hours.

 Affiliate and Commercial Relationships